13 Sources Of Free Images For Bloggers

 It can be hard to find the search box when you first visit the site.
 The navigation isn’t immediately obvious and the search box is down in the middle of the screen.
 If you want to see image categories, you’ll need to start a search.
 Another thing that makes comparing images difficult is the single column layout for search results.
 You have to scroll down to see each image and lose a bit of the context that four or five columns gives you to help decide which image you prefer.

-Splitshire contains personal photos of Daniel Nanascu, a photographer and graphic designer.
+Splitshire was created by photographer and graphic designer, Daniel Nanascu.
 You’re free to use these photos for commercial and personal use.
 What you can’t do is sell the photo or publish it in a third-party website.

 Splitshire is also financed by advertisers.
 Searching can be bumpy due to pop-up banner ads that appear as you scroll.
 The website is organized like Picjumbo, with categories on the left as well as a search field.
 It has some gorgeous fashion and street photos, as well as interesting blurred backgrounds that work as a backdrop for overlaying text.

-Gratisography features images by photographer Ryan McGuire, who is a graphic and web designer with a flair for whimsy and fun.
-His photos are humorous and staged with an advertorial slant.
+According to their site, Gratisography is the world’s quirkiest collection of high-resolution free stock images, comprised of the world’s best, most creative pictures that you won’t find anywhere else.
+Think of it as your source for photos with a flair for whimsy and humor, with an advertorial slant.
 If you strike out with the other free stock houses, you may just find what you’re looking for here.

 What makes Gratisography stand out, apart from the photography, is the one-click download feature.
 It’s by far the easiest site to download images.
 One click and it’s on your computer.